aspose-total/Aspose.Total-Products/total/en/java/conversion/ott-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert OTT to CSV via Java or Online App" h2="On Premise Java API to convert OTT to CSV without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- Converting OTT to CSV via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export OTT to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to CSV.
+Using [Aspose.Total for Java](https://products.aspose.com/total/java/) to convert OTT to CSV is a straightforward two-step process.
+The first step is to use the feature-rich document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/) to export OTT to HTML.
+This API provides a wide range of features to manipulate documents, including the ability to convert OTT to HTML.

+Once the OTT document has been converted to HTML, the second step is to use [Aspose.Cells for Java](https://products.aspose.com/cells/java/) to convert the HTML to CSV.
+This API provides a comprehensive set of features to manipulate spreadsheets, including the ability to convert HTML to CSV.
+It also provides a range of features to work with CSV files, such as the ability to read, write, and modify CSV files.

+By using Aspose.Total for Java, you can quickly and easily convert OTT to CSV.
+The two-step process of using Aspose.Words for Java to export OTT to HTML and then using Aspose.Cells for Java to convert HTML to CSV is simple and efficient.
+With the powerful features of these APIs, you can quickly and easily convert OTT to CSV.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}